Ron is a retired engineer and manager for IBM and other high tech companies. He specialized in both hardware and software design.

 I’ve done native installations (both from DVD and from USB) and Wubi installations of Lubuntu 12.04.
 Doing the native install required a lot of time spent in online research to understand the steps I needed to take, and then much more time re-doing it a couple of times because of mistakes I made.
 Even when you know what you’re doing (which at first, I didn’t), the process literally takes hours.

-In contrast, the Wubi installation was simple and straightforward, and was completed in less than an hour.
+In contrast, the Wubi installation was simple, straightforward, and was completed in less than an hour.

 So minimizing the time and complexity involved in doing a Lubuntu install is a major advantage of Wubi.